mark-vong/PaaSForSaaS/Lab400/LabGuide400.md

 ![](../Lab200/images/erp1.jpg " ")

 -   Here you can sign-in with a few different users using the same password, but in this workshop we will be exploring two different personas.
 ## Part 2.
+Connect IDCS and ERP Cloud for Single Sign-On and User Provisioning

+## Part 2.
 Provision a user from IDCS to ERP Cloud